What to buy in October: Columbus Day sales, deals and more

 October brings many things: apples, sweaters, and big-time sales in the home category, from outdoor furniture to decor and appliances.
-Around the corner is Columbus Day (also known as Indigenous Peoples' Day): three days packed with deals across multiple categories.
+Around the corner is Columbus Day (also known as Indigenous Peoples Day): three days packed with deals across multiple categories.

 And throughout the month, look for deals on everything Halloween, from creepy creatures for your lawn to super-spooky costumes.
 Ready for the best sales and deals in October?
 Here's what to buy this month: